fieldsets/fieldsets/docs/data-store-types.md

 Sequences are stored using positional data.
 Currently using Clickhouse MergeTree Table Engines.

-### Vector
+### Lookup

-Vector tables are 1 to 1 relationship or mapping tables.
+Lookup tables are 1 to 1 relationship or lookup tables.
 Currently stored using Clickhouse Merge Tree Tables.

 ### Document